aristocratos/btop/README.md

 ##### 4 December 2025

-Since there is a increasing amount of AI generated/assisted PR's, the following guidlines have been added to CONTRIBUTING.md:
+Since there is a increasing amount of AI generated/assisted PR's, the following guidelines have been added to CONTRIBUTING.md:

 * Submissions where the majority of the code is AI generated must be marked with [AI generated].